jbudiman/api-bitcoin-world/source/includes/_errors.md

 `errors.title`    | The title for the error | string
 `errors.description`    | (optional) A more detailed description of the error | string

-The API uses the following error codes:
+The API uses the following HTTP Statuses:

-Error Code | Meaning
+Status | Meaning
 ---------- | -------
+200 | Successful -- Your request was successful
 400 | Bad Request -- Your request is invalid.
 401 | Unauthorized -- Your API key is incorrect or the packet was malformed.
 403 | Forbidden -- The request is not allowed.